ejeschke/ginga/doc/manual/operation.rst

   level; and when you reach the desired levels, release the mouse button.
-Scrolling the mouse wheel in this mode will also change the low and high cut levels simultaneously--toward or away from each other, resulting in lower or higher contrast.
+Scrolling the mouse wheel in this mode will also change the low and high cut levels simultaneously--toward or away from each other, resulting in lower or higher contrast; hold the Ctrl key down to change the contrast in finer increments.

 * ``[RV]`` The "Cut Low" and "Cut High" boxes in the Info plugin panel can be used.
 The current values are shown to the left; simply type a